The Best Mosquito Repellent

 Protect yourself from mosquitos without irritating your skin

 The best mosquito repellent should protect you from bites without irritating your skin.
-DEET is regarded as the gold standard, but a handful of other ingredients also get the job done.
-To find our top picks, we consulted with mosquito experts, researched active ingredients, and tried 20 sprays, wipes and lotions on our own skin.
-The end result?
-Three active ingredients to choose from: DEET, picaridin, and oil of lemon eucalyptus.
+To find our top picks, we consulted with mosquito experts, researched active ingredients, and tried 20 sprays, wipes, and lotions on our own skin to figure out which ones we’d actually want to use.

 Repel Family Dry Insect Repellent

-A gentle 10 percent formula that works for 2-4 hours.
+A gentle formula that works for 2-4 hours.
 Good for children as young as 2 months.

-A picaridin-based repellent that’s less likely to cause skin irritation and offers a full eight hours of coverage.
+A newer, picaridin-based repellent that’s good for sensitive skin and offers eight hours of coverage.

 Cutter Lemon Eucalyptus Insect Repellent